-Important: Do not assemble the nasal spray pump until the time of use.
-Once it has been opened, it must be discarded after 8 hours.
+When taking MIGRANAL, it's important to follow the instructions correctly.
+You shouldn’t put together the nasal spray pump until you’re ready to use it.
+Once it has been opened, it must be discarded after 8 hours.1

-Migranal® (dihydroergotamine mesylate, USP) Nasal Spray is used to treat an active migraine headache with or without aura.
+MIGRANAL® (dihydroergotamine mesylate) Nasal Spray is used to treat an active migraine headache with or without aura.
 Do not use it to try to prevent a migraine if you have no symptoms, to treat a common tension headache, or to treat a migraine that is not typical of your usual migraine.